Life net: Design

 Browder's device was similar to a modern recreational trampoline, which was developed later in 1936.
 Among its advantages were that the life net was always taut when open, never slackened, and had a setup time of only two to three seconds.
 It used hinges to fold for storage and an automatic locking mechanism when unfolded.
 Its opaque cover helped reduce panic and increase the confidence of people who had to jump into it.
-The device helped save many lives.
 Some models had a red bullseye in the center.

 Limitations

 Firefighters believed that the practical height limit for successful use of life nets was about six stories, although in a 1930 Chicago fire, three people survived jumps from an eighth story into a life net.
-One suffered a skull fracture, and the other two had minor injuries.In Newark, NJ in 1955, a would-be suicide was successfully caught in a life net after jumping from an eighth story window.
+One suffered a skull fracture, and the other two had minor injuries.
+In Newark, NJ in 1955, a would-be suicide was successfully caught in a life net after jumping from an eighth story window.